skyvine/rust-todo/README.md

 All data is sent and received as JSON.
 All responses (aside from is_alive) additionally include a request_id key which uniquely identifies the request.

+### DELETE

+- /logout: Disable an auth key
+  - Input keys:
+    - auth_key [string]: An auth key as returned by the login endpoint.

 ### GET

 - /is_alive: unconditionally returns an Ok status